flash62au/EngineDriver_Home/docs/index.rst

    :align: right

 Supported servers include `JMRI <https://jmri.org/>`_, `DCC-EX <https://dcc-ex.com/>`_, `MRC Prodigy WiFi <https://www.modelrectifier.com/category-s/332.htm>`_, `Digitrax LnWi <https://www.digitrax.com/products/wireless/lnwi/>`_, and `WifiTrax (for NCE) <http://wifitrax.com/products/product-WFD-30-detail.html>`_.
 Once connected, you can control the speed direction and up to 29 DCC functions of your DCC enabled locomotives (locos).
-From one to six locos or consists / multiple units can e controlled at the same time.
+From one to six locos or consists / multiple units can be controlled at the same time.
 You can easily create and edit on-the-fly consists / multiple units (software-defined).
 You can also control layout power, turnouts/points, routes, and access JMRI web panels and windows.